Zlabst/admitad-js/README.md

         console.log('windowWidth is ' + data.windowWidth);
     });

-To show a loader on the parent window
+To show a loader on the parent window.

     window.AdmitadFrameEvent.requestShowLoader();

-To hide a loader on the parent window
+To hide a loader on the parent window.

     window.AdmitadFrameEvent.requestHideLoader();